pypeaday/ansible-playbooks/README.md

 1. group_vars/ doesn't do anything, I don't have something configured right so the variables that are necessary are right in `personal.yml`
 2. There are some hard-coded paths yet on my machine here -> not everything is `{{ lookup('env', 'HOME')  }}` yet - there's a few of those that I want figured out better
 3. `ansible-galaxy collection install community.general` + `ansible-galaxy install -r requirements.yml` are required
+4. Not everything I need is in here
+    - tailscale

 ## Setup